Dhruvesh48/memory-game/README.md

 ---

 - Memory game will have scores added to the side game.
-- It will also have better css so the cards look like they are flipping.
+- It will have better css so the cards look like they are flipping.
 - The website name will change instead of Memory Game.
 - More simlar games will be added.
 - On the main page user will have option to choose what game they want to play.